Hannah Davis - Preservation Librarian

-The records described in ArchivesSpace are housed in six different repositories.
+The records described in ArchivesSpace are housed in five different repositories.
 Users can identify which repository a collection is located in either on the search results page or the collection's finding aid.

 How to identify the repository on the search results page: